perfanalytics/pose2sim/README.md

 # Use on your own data

+> [!TIP]
-> **N.B.: If a step is not relevant for your use case (synchronization, person association, marker augmentation...), you can just skip it.**
+> If any of the following steps is not relevant for your use case (synchronization, person association, marker augmentation...), you can just skip it.

 ## Setting up your project
   > _**Get yourself comfy!**_